 Introduction

-FinTrU are committed to ensuring a zero-tolerance approach to modern slavery or human trafficking in our supply chains or in any part of our business.
+FinTrU is committed to ensuring a zero-tolerance approach to modern slavery and human trafficking (“MSHT”) in our supply chains or in any part of our business.

 As per the UK Modern Slavery Act 2015 (“Act”), all commercial organisations that supply goods or services in the UK and meet the annual turnover threshold of £36m or more must publish an annual slavery and human trafficking statement.

 This statement has been published in accordance with Section 54 of the Act.
-It sets out the steps taken by FinTrU Limited (“FinTrU”) during the financial year ending 31st December 2023 to mitigate the risk posed by modern slavery and human-trafficking in its business and supply chains.
+It sets out the steps taken by FinTrU Limited (“FinTrU”) during the financial year ending 31st December 2024 to mitigate the risk posed by MSHT in its business and supply chains.

 This statement covers the following FinTrU entities: